What effect has the COVID-19 coronavirus pandemic had on Pattaya?

 Photo credits: Bryan from Night Wish Group, Mark from Hemingway’s restaurant and bar in Jomtien, Tim from the Devonshire restaurant and guest house on Soi Lengkee, Tommy Dee from Fabulous 103 FM.

 Fabulous 103 FM raised well over a million baht to help feed the needy and homeless in Pattaya.

 Besides giving away 2000 bags of food every Friday at Fab 103, donations made to Fabulous 103 were used to buy food and supplies for a further 24 outlets for redistribution to the local needy and homeless.

 The Night Wish Group owns and operates more than 20 bars in Pattaya.
 They stood to lose a lot; regardless, they had two free food distribution programs for the needy in Pattaya.
 Every day on Soi 6, they handed out free food to 1000 people.
 Also, every day they delivered 200 free meals to Pong district in East Pattaya.

 Night Wish Group also provided additional food packages and supplies by special request in Pong district, including medical supplies, nappies, kitchen rolls, etc. A team of volunteer nurses helped them seek out needy individuals, including 30 elderly and infirm people, see photo above.

 The Devonshire – Help Pattaya

 The Devonshire on Soi Lengkee (Facebook page) was one of the first to start giving free food to the hungry and homeless in Pattaya.
-They have given out food via food stations on Soi Lengkee, and taken to the streets in search of the homeless – sleeping on the streets and in shop doorways.
+They gave out food via food stations on Soi Lengkee, and distributed it to the homeless sleeping on the streets and in shop doorways.